cybercivizen/aio-supply-tool/README.md

-## ALL-IN-ONE Supply Management Tool for Solana Tokens
+## dev[a]station - ALL-IN-ONE Supply Management Tool for Solana Tokens
+> a dev's workstation is a gambler's devastation.
+>
 If you need help to manage your supply after you launch and snipe your new tokens, this tool is for you.

 User friendly CLI app that allows user to: